 What’s actually in your strategy?
 The word ‘strategy’ tends to get thrown around a lot but the depth and work behind it can be lacking.

-A great talent acquisition strategy includes an in-depth analysis of your current and future talent needs, protects you from global trends such as the great Australian resignation, and maps out everything you need to do to protect current talent and acquire new talent.
+A great talent acquisition strategy includes an in-depth analysis of your current and future talent needs.
+It protects you from global trends such as the great Australian resignation.
+And maps out everything you need to do to protect current talent and acquire new talent.

 This means strategies should include advertising locations, recruitment tech-stack, career page upgrades, company values – the list goes on.
 Your business is as good as the workforce you employ.
 So, your strategy should showcase a trajectory of how you can get the best hires with the best skillsets you need now and in the future.